 To pack or not to pack?
 An easy reference guide to keep your belongings safe.

 Avoid packing the items on the list below, and you’ll better ensure that your belongings will remain safe.
-Additionally, should any damage occur, you’ll also be able to keep your insurance rights intact, which will help you get the full value of your belongings, should something be damaged or lost.

 DO NOT PACK anything that is flammable, combustible or explosive:

 - Aerosols: Hairsprays, room